JESUSANSWERS/bible-bot/README.md

 ![Chuch Emoji](church_emoji.png?raw=true)

-In [Slack](https://slack.com/) you simply type something like `bible John 3:16` and will get a response like this
+In [Slack](https://slack.com/) you simply type something like `bible verse John 3:16` and will get a response like this

 ![John 3:16](bible_verse.png?raw=true)

+Some supported alternatives are `bible gospel 1 Peter 2:2` and `bible scripture Matthew 5:9`

+In addition, you can simply supply a _topic_ and get a random related verse: `bible money`
 ---

 Acknowledgement and thanks to [GetBible.net](http://getbible.net/api) for their API that provides the scripture.
 I have built this in a modular fashion, though, in order to allow *other* sources if desired.